Skip to Content

 Two operator views live here:

-• Runtime Audit — persisted kernel, foxbridge, and OpenClaw lifecycle events so restart and crash history survives reconnects and process restarts.
+• Runtime Audit — persisted kernel, foxbridge, and agent-runtime lifecycle events so restart and crash history survives reconnects and process restarts.

 • Event Stream — live filterable WebSocket event feed with timestamp, method, and params.